Polynesian Sheet Pan Pork Chops are so easy to prepare. This meal has loads of flavor from pork, veggies, pineapple, and a tangy sauce.

 This is an excellent question!
 The key temperature you are looking for is 145° degrees F.

 To check doneness properly, use a digital cooking thermometer to measure the temperature at the thickest part of the cut without touching any bone.
-Once you have reached the desired internal temperature, remove from heat and let it rest for three minutes.
+Once you have reached the desired internal temperature, remove it from the heat and let it rest for three minutes.

 By following the steps above, your pork will be tender and juicy with a blush of pink color ensuring the maximum amount of flavor.